wolligan/LoveTowerDefense/doc/GUI/Readme.md

 At last you have to add the widget to the container

     -- add widget to container
+    guiContainer:addWidget(button)
+    guiContainer:addWidget(label)

-Optionally you can individualize every single widget.
+After adding your widgets to the container you can optionally individualize every single widget.

-    -- change font and font color
+    -- change font of your label
+    label.font = love.graphics.newFont("path/to/your/font.ttf", 15)

+    -- color of the button will be yellow button.fontColor = {255,255,0}

 ## Widgets
-### Make your own Widgets
+### How to make your own Widgets
-Every Widget except Widget itself needs to be derived from the Widget class:
+Every [Widget](../classes/Widget.html) except Widget itself needs to be derived from the Widget class:

-    --- Label Widget
+    --- My Widget
     --@classmod MyWidget

     require "GUI.Widget"